 What to Pack

 Tickets?
 Check!
 Children?
 Check!
 It’s tempting when packing for an outdoor camping trip to bring everything just in case.
-But remember, you’re going to have to lug all of that stuff from the car park to the campsite and back again!
-We can’t emphasise enough how much easier your experience will be if you pack light… And if you forget anything essential, there’s always the festival shop.
+But remember, you’re going to have to carry all of that stuff from the car park to the campsite and back again!
+It’s not far – just a few minutes walk – but we can’t emphasise enough how much easier your experience will be if you pack light…

 Here’s our list what to bring and what not to bring.